-PLEASE NOTE: this list is just a guideline and is not exhaustive.

-The items on this list do not take into account your personal preferences based on your previous trekking experience, or individual requirements.
+PLEASE NOTE: This list is just a guideline and is not exhaustive.
+The items on this list do not account for your personal preferences based on your previous trekking experience, or individual requirements.
 For information about items on this list please refer to the trip dossier or contact The Different Travel Company on info@different-travel.com